telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### directory `Boolean` *(default: false)*

-Enables selection of folders instead of files.
-When a directory is selected, its entire hierarchy of contents files is included in the set of selected items.
-It is only supported in browsers that support [webkitdirectory](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/webkitdirectory).
+Enables the selection of folders instead of files.
+When the user selects a directory, its entire content hierarchy of files is included in the set of selected items.
+The setting supported only in browsers that support [webkitdirectory](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/webkitdirectory).

 #### Example